 You can use the Content tab (or Reach tab at the video level) in YouTube Analytics to understand your video's traffic.
 Find out the number of times that your video thumbnails were shown on YouTube and how those thumbnail impressions turned into views and watch time.
 Learn more tips for using impressions and click-through rate data.

 - Sign in to YouTube Studio.

 Impressions and how they led to watch time

-The 'Impressions and how they led to watch time' report will give you a visual of how your thumbnail's impressions led to views and watch time.
+Under the All tab, you can view the 'Impressions and how they led to watch time' report, which gives you a visual of your thumbnail's impressions that led to views and watch time.
 You may also see what percentage of your impressions came from YouTube recommending your videos to viewers.

 Where are impressions counted?

 Impressions are counted if the thumbnail is shown for more than one second and at least 50% of the thumbnail is visible on the screen.
 See details on where impressions are counted below.